About the Department

 - Understand and utilize the language of business and technology.

-- Demonstrate effective written, oral, and visual communication skills in an organized and concise manner using appropriate business formats.
+- Demonstrate effective skills in writing, speaking, mathematics and visual communication in an organized and concise manner using appropriate business formats.

-- Utilize appropriate information technology to effectively complete business-related tasks.
+- Utilize appropriate information and technology to effectively complete business-related tasks.

 - Understand the role of the free-market system as an economic driver in the local, national, and global economic markets.